leuxtc/leuxtc/README.md

 <h2 align="right">About me:</h2>
 <p align="right">Hi!
 My name is Leonardo, I'm 17 years old and I'm passionate about programming<br> I create websites, games, apps.
 Everything I can bring to life through codes.
-I also<br>like to play the guitar, and play some games from time to time :P</p>
+I also<br>like to play guitar, and play some games from time to time :P</p>

 <h2 align="left">Contact</h2>